 In general, businesses and individual property owners have a reasonable amount of time to remove snow and ice from walkways, parking lots, and other areas accessible to employees and patrons.
 Businesses must remove snow within four hours, and private parties have a maximum of 24 hours.
 Slip and fall accidents outside that time may result in litigation from victims injured due to remaining snow and ice.

 Workers slipping and falling on snow, ice, or excess tracked water due to snow and ice may file workers compensation claims to receive payment for medical bills related to workplace accidents.
-So far, slip and fall workers compensation claims average about $13,000 in payments from employers, making attention to workplace safety after a
+So far, slip and fall workers compensation claims average about $13,000 in payments from employers, making attention to workplace safety after a snowfall all the more essential.

 Businesses and private citizens alike should ensure their properties remain safe for visitors by: